Are you looking for the best marijuana dispensary near you? This guide will help you get started finding the right dispensary.

 You can learn more about the prices of cannabis flower HERE.

-At some marijuana shops, the retail associate or “budtender” that will be helping you shop, answering your questions, and ringing up your purchase is a minimum wage position.
+At some marijuana shops, the retail associate or “budtender” that will be helping you shop, answering your questions, and ringing up your purchase is a working a minimum wage position.
 While this may not necessarily be a direct correlation to product knowledge, it is worth keeping in mind.

 Some dispensaries offer a grab-and-go service, allowing you to call your purchase in ahead of time and picking it up at the front desk without needing to wait in line.
 This is a great option for those who know which products they want ahead of time.